Awesome Creator Laconic Main YMMV

 .
 In fact,

-there's going to be a competition in 2012 about imitating Wakamoto
+there was a competition in 2012 about imitating Wakamoto

 Is known as 'Neta ni Ikiru Otoko' on Niconico Douga.